atom/town-crier/README.md

 # Town Crier

-An Atom package that makes submitting bug reports to Atom or any Atom package very simple.
+A simple way to submit feedback to Atom or any package.

 ## License